jw-12138/cwgi-docs/src/pages/server-side.md

 layout: '../layouts/Page.astro'
 ---

-Server side code is built for Cloudflare Workers only, the code is available on [GitHub](https://github.com/jw-12138/cwgi-api).
+Server side is built for Cloudflare Workers only, the code is available on [GitHub](https://github.com/jw-12138/cwgi-api).

 ## Prerequisites